theramiyer/blog/content/post/2017/on-unification.md

 - opinion
 - society
 title: On Unification
+summary: So far, we saw how we are not the kind to be identified by "one", but are based on some core identities.
+Let us proceed further to understand a little more on how things changed and why.
+It would help us go towards better understanding of the situation.
 ---

 So far, we saw how we are not the kind to be identified by "one", but are based on [some core identities]({{< ref "on-sub-nationalism" >}}).
 Let us proceed further to understand a little more on how things changed and why.
 It would help us go towards better understanding of the situation.